ansible/workshops/provisioner/README.md

 # Requirements

-This provisioner  must be run with Ansible Engine v2.4.2 or higher.
+This provisioner  must be run with Ansible Engine v2.5.0 or higher.

 # AWS Setup
-The `provision_lab.yml` playbook creates instances, configures them for password authentication, creates an inventory file for each user with their IPs and credentials.
-An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student by simply targeting the username as a host group.
+The `provision_lab.yml` playbook creates a work bench for each student, configures them for password authentication, and creates an inventory file for each user with their IPs and credentials.
+An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student.
+This file will be called `instructor_inventory.txt`

 ## Lab Setup
 To provision the workshop onto AWS use the following directions: